How to Get Over Fear of Flying

 Statistically speaking, a car is definitely not safer than an airplane.
-But to many, a car seems safer.
-A big part of this rationale goes back to the trust issue: In a car, you control your destiny and feel safer, while in a plane, you are not in control and experience more anxiety.
+But to many people, a car seems safer.
+A big part of this rationale goes back to the trust issue: In a car, you control your destiny and feel safer, while on a plane, you are not in control and experience more anxiety.
 This may be true—to an extent—but does it mean you are safer?

 Consider this: To obtain a pilot’s license, you need years of training.
 To obtain a driver’s license for yourself, you merely need to pass a basic written and driving test.
 Plus, as a driver, you cannot control what other drivers do.
 Other drivers often drive while intoxicated or are distracted by talking on the phone, texting or fiddling with the radio.

 Pilots, on the other hand, are constantly monitored through radio during a flight, all the way through the landing.
 From 2002 to 2007, there were 109 deaths due to aircraft crashes, according to the FAA.

 During the same time period, 196,724 people died in automobile accidents, according to the National Highway Traffic Safety Administration (NHTSA).
 The FAA has estimated that flying is about 200 times safer than automobiles, which the previous statistics bear out.